yasinkbas/NLab/README.md

 ### Models

-A tiny set of protocols to keep your DTOs 💎-clear.
+A tiny set of protocols to keep your DTOs clear.

 ```swift
 struct CreatePost: NLRequestModel {